farmOS/farmOS/docs/hosting/installing.md

 The following are not hard requirements of farmOS, but will provide progressive enhancements if they are available.

-* **A Google Maps API key** is necessary for rendering the Google Maps layers used in farmOS maps.
-See the [Google Maps API Key] instructions for more information about how to set this up.
-If an API key is not provided, [OpenStreetMap] will be used as the default base layer.
+* **Google Maps and/or MapBox API keys** are necessary for rendering the Google Maps and MapBox base layers in farmOS maps.
+See the [API keys] instructions for more information about how to set this up.
+If API keys are not provided, [OpenStreetMap] will be used as the default base layer.
 * **[PHP BCMath extension]** is required for accurate geometric polygon area calculations.
 * **[GEOS - Geometry Engine, Open Source]** is required by the Area Generator module.
-* **[PostgreSQL] + [PostGIS]** can be used as farmOS's database backend, which together provide advanced geographic query capabilities.
-See [GitHub issue #43] for more information.
 * **SSL** Although not strictly a requirement, some features (like the "Geolocate" button on maps) will only work when over a secure connection.
   [Field Kit] requires SSL on your farmOS instance in order to connect to it.